Funding4HomeCare

 Think of cash flow as the heartbeat of your agency—it’s the rhythm of money coming in and going out.
 A cash advance is fantastic for bridging gaps, but it’s also important to monitor your daily and weekly finances.
 A great way to improve your cash flow is to tighten up your billing cycle.
 The faster you can bill for completed patient visits and send invoices to payers, the more consistent your income will be.
 Using simple home care management software can help automate this process, ensuring you get paid faster and reducing the need for future funding.

-Understand Your Payment Deductions
+Making Sense of Your Payment Deductions

 One of the best things about a merchant cash advance is how repayment works.
 It’s not a traditional loan with a fixed monthly payment that’s due no matter how your month went.
 Instead, a small, agreed-upon percentage of your daily revenue is used to pay back the advance.
 This means on days when you bring in more money, you pay a bit more, and on slower days, you pay less.
 This flexible structure is designed to work with your agency’s natural cash flow, not against it, making it a much more manageable way to handle repayment without straining your budget.

-Partner with Your Funding Provider
+Work with Your Funding Provider as a Partner

 Think of your funding provider as a partner in your agency’s success.
 We’re not just here to provide funds; we’re here to support you.
 A good funding partner understands the unique challenges of the home care industry, from unpredictable Medicaid payment schedules to private pay cycles.
 Don’t hesitate to ask questions and be open about your agency’s needs.
 We can help you make informed decisions that maximize the benefits of your cash advance.
 When you’re ready, you can get funding from a team that truly gets what you do and is invested in seeing you thrive.